theunissenlab/soundsig/README.md

 # REQUIRES
 soundsig requires the python typical packages matplotlib, numpy, scikit-learn, h5py.
 All of these will be automatically installed during the pip install.
-The code has been tested only in Python 2.7 but should work (or with minor changes) in Python 3.
+The code was originally written for Python 2.7 but updated for Python 3.

 # TUTORIALS
 Tutorials come in the form of 4 Jupyter Notebooks that can be found at theunissenlab/BioSoundTutorials